Back to Resource Center

 10 Best Practices for Security Integrators

-Security integrators stand to play a pivotal role in homes and businesses across America and the world at large.
-To ensure your team is firing on all cylinders, be sure to follow these ten best practices for security integrators:
+Security integrators stand to play a pivotal role in homes and businesses across America and the world at large as organizations look for partners who can securely tie together physical systems, cloud services, and connected devices.

 1. Prioritize Cybersecurity

-While IoT has increased connectivity and innovation, it has also opened the door to cyber criminals.
-This existential threat was most recently on display in March 2021, when the Verkada hack exposed over 150,000 security cameras in jails, police stations, gyms, hospitals, and even Tesla factories.
+While the Internet of Things has increased connectivity and innovation, it has also opened the door to cyber criminals.
+This existential threat was on display in March 2021, when the Verkada hack exposed over 150,000 security cameras in jails, police stations, gyms, hospitals, and even Tesla factories.

 That’s an extreme case, to be sure, but it reinforces the modern need for security integrators to live up to their name.
 Owners may want to consider hiring software experts, more carefully investigating the security of each individual product, and directly educating customers about how they can better protect themselves.